psolimine/psolimine/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Network economics
+  - Market design
+  - Economics and computation
-  - Artificial Intelligence
+  - Industrial organization
-  - Computational Linguistics
+  - Experimentation
-  - Information Retrieval
+  - Optimal control

 # Education to show in About widget
 education: